I haven’t blogged in 156 days. If you know me you know writing is my gasoline, it’s my well-balanced breakfast, my metaphorical caffeine.

 Every December, I digest what the meaning of the outgoing year has been and make a laundry list of resolutions to follow up on for the new year.
 If 2016 has taught me anything it is that there are no guarantees in life.
 Not even tomorrow is certain, much less the next hour.
 Of the goals I made for 2016, some I managed to live out, while most fell by the wayside.
 This year, I’ve managed to, in short, digest this year to a word: broken.
 I won’t make a list of resolutions or goals for 2017.
 Instead, I hope to heal and find my love of life again.
 After all, I created this blog as a way to chronicle the lessons I’ve learned from the good, the bad and the tragic.
 I set out to explore the world, and fall in love with it.
 I want to find my optimism for life again.
 Even when Pandora opened the jar that unleashed a series of misfortunes and sorrows, at the bottom was still the gift of hope.

 As I hope for a better year in 2017, I realize there were many things to be grateful for in 2016.
 I presented my research in Baltimore and have been working on getting it published.
-I got a promotion at work and am leading quite a few big projects.
+I got a promotion at work and am leading a number of big projects.
 I turned 25, and while my intentions were good in making this year the best yet, the milestone is enough to be grateful for.
 I managed a trip to Maine to see my best friend Erin, and take in some of the most beautiful landscapes I’ve ever seen.
 I managed to reconnect with some of my best friends that I haven’t made time for in the past.
 Lastly, I’m going to be an uncle come June 2017!
 Despite how broken I feel, there is so much to make me smile.
 I may be broken right now and part of me always will be, but I’m going to keep moving because life isn’t waiting for me.

 I think that is what I’ll always cherish about 2016 – that life has its tragedies and horrors.
 It can make you question the world we live in and even the person you call yourself, but there is still so much to grateful for, there is so much worth smiling about.
 Even in the tragedy of 2016, I have managed to smile and laugh.
 I haven’t been completely shattered.
 It goes to show that we are stronger than we think, but not immune to being vulnerable.